civisanalytics/async-graph-data-flow/docs/index.rst

 It's like how champagne flows along a champagne tower.
 Graph execution continues as long as there's still data between two connected nodes.

+* **Flexible edge behaviors between nodes** 🔄

+After data is yielded from a source node and before it's received by a destination node, you can choose to transform the data or perform any other operation on it.

 * **Customizable start nodes** 🧨

 By default, graph execution begins with nodes that have no incoming nodes,